-After having chosen your bare-root tree and its emplacement in the garden, make the most of November and the famous Saint Catherine Feast day (on the 25th) to succeed in your planting.
+After choosing your bare-root tree and its spot in the garden, make the most of November.
+Gardeners know that the Saint Catherine Feast day (on Nov 25th) is best to succeed your planting.
 (Editor’s note: it’s possible to plant in spring for specimens purchased in pots or containers.)

 A few weeks before the planting, dig a hole out with a spade, preparing different mounds for each different layer of soil you’ll encounter.
 Depending on the type of soil, the size of your hole will change: 20 inches (50 cm) to all sides if the soil is excellent, but if the soil is poor, dig 32 inches (80 cm) to all sides and 16 inches (40 cm) deep.
-That way, roots will spread wider out in soil that will have been amended to promote root development.
+That way, roots will spread wider out in soil that you’ll have amended to promote root development.

 Break the soil up along the bottom of the hole with a spading fork.
-Sink a tough stake in the hole, from a rot-resistant tree such as chestnut or acacia.
+Sink a sturdy stake in the hole, from a rot-resistant tree such as chestnut or acacia.
 Skin the bark off the stake first.
 It must stand up in the hole on its own, because you’ll be tethering your young tree to it.

 Good tree planting practices

 On planting day, handle the tree carefully to protect its bark and root clump.
 Snip off damaged or wounded roots with a sharp hand pruner to produce a clean cut.
 Damage is common to roots because it is pulled out of the ground.
 Don’t touch the rootlets, which are the tiny roots that feed the tree.

 Place the tree in its hole, alongside the stake, at the right height: the root crown and graft point must never be buried under the ground.